-3.4 The Data-path Generation and the Control of a While-loop
+3.4 The Data-Path Generation and the Control of a While-Loop

 A while-loop is an inherently sequential construct that is not usually considered a candidate for mapping to hardware.
-However, often signal and image processing algorithms have a while-loop nested in a parallel for-loop or vice versa.
-The internal structure of a von Neumann processor is tailored for the execution of sequential codes, and can therefore easily support the execution of a while-loop.
-A spatial implementation, however, lacks a program counter, so the compiler must generate a simple yet efficient customized control structure for each while-loop.
-Figure 5 (a) shows an example in C, in which the main computational burden is in the multiplication that squares x[i].
-In order to put the whole for-loop in hardware, we need to also support the inner while-loop in hardware.
+However, often signal- and imageprocessing algorithms have a while-loop nested in a parallel for-loop or vice versa.
+The internal structure of a von Neumann processor is tailored for the execution of sequential codes, and can, therefore, easily support the execution of a while-loop.
+A spatial implementation, however, lacks a program counter, so the compiler must generate a simple, yet efficient, customized control structure for each while-loop.
+Figure 5a shows an example in C, in which the main computational burden is in the multiplication that squares x[i].
+In order to put the whole for-loop in hardware, we also need to support the inner while-loop in hardware.
 While-loops usually cannot be unrolled and their implementation must support feedback of variables between iterations.

-In Figure 5, nodes 2 and 3 correspond to the while-loop: at the bottom of node 2, there is a branch instruction to assert whether the loop body, node 3, should be executed or not.
+In Figure 5, nodes 2 and 3 correspond to the while-loop: at the bottom of node 2, there is a branch instruction to assert whether the loop body, node 3, should loop controllers controller while-loop outer loop controller be executed or not.
 Node 2 is called the header node of a while-loop.
-The loop controller consists of two sub-controllers, the while-loop controller, and the outer loop controller.
+The loop controller consists of two subcontrollers, the while-loop controller and the outer loop controller.